anhhao135/ECE-148-Autonomous-Car/README.md

 ### [simple-pid](https://pypi.org/project/simple-pid/)

 Simple PID is a Python library that provides a way to turn a PID controller into a simplified Python object.

+## Environment Configuration

+If you are running a ROS version that defaults to Python3, you can install the dependencies to the host Python3 or some virtual environment such as Conda.
+However, ROS versions that default to Python2 will require a virtual environment that has Python3 as the Python PATH i.e. if you type "python" into the terminal Python3 should begin.

 ## Structure